Is your LG TV showing a “No Signal” error message and you’re wondering how to fix it?

 Check Input Source

 Oftentimes, the fix to this problem is very straightforward.
 As you may know, every TV includes several HDMI ports so you can use multiple devices.
-You may have plugged your device into the wrong input, or your television is on the wrong input source.
+You may have plugged your connected device into the wrong input, or your television is on the wrong input source.

-Verify that your device is plugged into the same input source you selected on your LG TV.
+Verify that your connected device is plugged into the same input source you selected on your LG TV.
 Skip to the next step if this doesn’t fix your problem.

 Switch Input Ports